hashZero1/basic-newsHeadlines-App/README.md

 # Getting Started with Create React App
-This is basic App which shows news content based on information provided by News API.
+### This is basic App which shows news content based on information provided by News API.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts